Juno Awards of 1990

 The Juno Awards of 1990, representing Canadian music industry achievements of the previous year, were awarded on 18 March 1990 in Toronto at a ceremony in the O'Keefe Centre.
 Rick Moranis was the host for the ceremonies, which were broadcast on CBC Television.

-Alannah Myles won in three Juno categories on the strength of her internationally successful debut album.
+Singer-songwriter Alannah Myles won in three Juno categories on the strength of her internationally successful debut album.

 Specialty television service YTV would broadcast a repeat of the televised awards ceremony one week later, according to a five-year agreement announced before the 1990 Juno Awards.

 Nominees and winners

 Canadian Entertainer of the Year

 This award was chosen by a national poll rather than by Juno organisers CARAS.